 Produced by the US West Point Mint, the American Eagle silver coin contains one ounce of .999 fine silver and is the only investment-grade silver bullion coin whose purity and quality is guaranteed by the United States Government.
 Supported by its prestigious legal tender status, and depicting the beautiful design of the famous “Walking Liberty”, the silver American Eagle bullion coin is an affordable silver investment that is suitable for any type of investor.
+The coins minted in previous years have lower premiums.

 This 1 oz coin tracks the price of silver.
 The value of American Eagle coins is primarily determined by their fine silver content which is linked to the prevailing price of silver.